-2022-2 - Segregation of Duties and Oversight Over Utility Billing Process
+2023-2 - Segregation of Duties and Oversight Over Utility Billing Process

 Criteria: Internal controls should be in place that provide reasonable assurance that utility bills are being processed and recorded accurately.
+This is a repeat finding.

 Condition: During our audit, we noted that there is a lack of segregation of duties in the utility billing process.
-We noted that the same utility employees prepare, review, and print the utility billing statements and are also responsible for processing cash receipts as customers pay their bills.
+We noted that the same utility employees prepare, review, and print utility billing statements and are also responsible for processing cash receipts as customers pay their bills.